Agent-Tiro/agent-tiro.github.io/htb/optimum.md

 > https://github.com/offensive-security/exploitdb-bin-sploits/raw/master/bin-sploits/41020.exe

-This can be done quickly from the command prompt with curl.
+This can be done quickly from the command prompt with wget.

 ![Download Exploit]({{site.url}}/assets/optimum/exploit-download.png)